lailahgrant/Auto-Sort-Bin/README.md

 -	The robot should be able to detect, identify and sort rubbish to respective bin.
 -	Speed and direction control must be precise and adaptable.
 -	**Obstacle Detection**:
--	The robot must detect, identify and sort rubbish using sensors such as Inductive proximity sensor, ultrasonic sensor.
+-	The robot must detect, identify, and sort rubbish using sensors such as the Inductive proximity sensor, and ultrasonic sensor.
 -	**Task Execution**:
--	The robot should receive objects, detect, identify its material and move specific bin from one location to another.
+-	The robot should receive objects, detect, and identify their material, and move specific bin from one location to another.
 -	**User Interaction**:
 -	Provide a user interface (LCD screen) for displaying information about the capacity of a bin.
 -	Implement doors on the bin to allow for proper collection of rubbish when bin is full.